nos81/QIT-python/README.txt

 ===========================

 Introduction
 ============

-Quantum Information Toolkit (QIT) is a free, open source Python 2.7 / Python 3 package for various quantum information and computing -related purposes, distributed under GPL.
+Quantum Information Toolkit (QIT) is a free, open source Python 2.7 / Python 3 package for various quantum information and computing -related purposes, released under GNU GPL.
 It is a sister project of the MATLAB Quantum Information Toolkit and has equivalent functionality.
 QIT requires the following Python libraries: